ebcrowder/rust_ledger/README.md

 ### Contributing
 - See `CODE_OF_CONDUCT.md` for fundamental guidelines
 - PRs, issues and feature requests are welcome and encouraged
-- Join us at on Matrix (#rust_ledger:matrix.org) at https://matrix.to/#/!dYISGJYNNiZcUrxhcm:matrix.org?via=matrix.org
+- Join us on Matrix (#rust_ledger:matrix.org) at https://matrix.to/#/!dYISGJYNNiZcUrxhcm:matrix.org?via=matrix.org

 ### Install